 Our Church of the Brethren Heritage

 In 1993, the Church of the Brethren relinquished its governance role at the College.
 Since then, Elizabethtown has been governed by an independent Board of Trustees.
-The College's bylaws call for eight of 42 Board positions to be Church of the Brethren members.
+The College's bylaws call for five of 40 Board positions to be Church of the Brethren members.
 They are elected by the Board, not the church.
-Three church executives serve ex officio without vote.

-Launched in 2004, the Center for Global Understanding and Peacemaking focuses on international programs, peacemaking and civic engagement.
-Every year, the Center supports more than 100 students who study abroad, 45 international students who take classes at Elizabethtown, and more than 1,200 students engaged in service and outreach locally, nationally and internationally.
+Launched in 2004, the Center for Global Understanding and Peacemaking focuses on international programs, peacemaking, and civic engagement.
+Every year, the Center supports more than 100 students who study abroad, 45 international students who take classes at Elizabethtown College, and more than 1,200 students engaged in service and outreach locally, nationally, and internationally.
 Through these experiences, it provides opportunities for students to interact with cultures and peoples different from their own while they develop a sense of their responsibilities as global citizens.

 The Center for Global Understanding and Peacemaking presents programming associated with the Ware Colloquium on Peacemaking and Global Citizenship.
 The annual Ware Lecture on Peacemaking—a highlight of the Ware Colloquium—brings notable speakers to campus.
 In past years, the lecture has been presented by Mary Robinson, the first woman president of Ireland and former U.N. high commissioner for human rights; F.W. de Klerk, Nobel Prize recipient and former president of South Africa; Jody Williams, Nobel Prize recipient and chair of the International Campaign to Ban Landmines; and Terry Waite, former hostage negotiator and cofounder of Y Care International and Hostage UK.